Tetramatrix/doxmyipwindowstool/Readme.md

 4.4.1 It requires the free vanilla PHP7 in the php7 folder in the application folder.

 5. Troubleshooting
 Windows XP/Vista/7 may requires .net framework v4.6.1.
-Also Windows may requires Visual Studio 2015 redistributable x86 because the application is compiled for x86 platform.
+Also Windows may requires Visual Studio 2008 redistributable x86, Visual Studio 2010 redistributable x86, Visual Studio 2013 redistributable x86, Visual Studio 2015 redistributable x86 because the application is compiled for x86 platform.

 6. Todo
 6.1 JS hangs on Windows tablet.